trekcc-ops/gemp-stccg/gemp-module/docker/readme.md

 	* If you're installing this on Linux, I assume you know more than I do about how to set it up properly.
 2. Install your container manager of choice.
 I would HIGHLY recommend [PortainerIO](https://www.portainer.io/), which itself runs in a docker container and exposes itself as an interactable web page.
 This will give you a graphical readout of all your currently running containers, registered images, networks, volumes, and just about anything else you might want, PLUS have interactive command lines for when the GUI just doesn't cut it.
 The manager that comes with Docker Desktop by default is pretty much only just barely enough to run portainer with, so don't bother with it otherwise.
 3. Pull the git repository down to your host machine; you may have already done this.
+	* Open a command line window and navigate to the folder that you want to put GEMP in
+	* Run the following command: 'git clone https://github.com/trekcc-ops/gemp-stccg.git'
 4. In the repository folder, copy the `env.example` file and paste it as `.env`.
 5. Open a code editor of your choice and navigate to the repository folder.
 6. Edit the `.env` file to suit your needs: